chevereto/v4-docs/application/installing/installation.md

 Check [chevereto/vps](https://github.com/chevereto/vps) for a complete overview of our VPS provisioning.
 :::

-* Login to your VPS
-* Run the following command
+* Login to your VPS and run the following command

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/chevereto/vps/4.0/bash.sh)
 ```

-* Click on the URL at the end of the process
+* Click on the URL at the end of the process to proceed with [Initial Setup](#initial-setup).

 ## Using Docker